The softest dinner rolls you'll ever have.

 Extremely soft and fluffy

 It doesn’t get softer than this.
-Each roll is so fluffy, it practically melts in your mouth with every bite.
+Each dinner roll is so fluffy, it practically melts in your mouth with every bite.

 Healthier than store bought